qminor/qlens-beta/README.md

 Optional packages:
 * OpenMP &mdash; used for multithreading likelihood evaluations, useful esp. for lens models that require numerical integration for lensing calculations or if source pixel reconstruction is being used.
 * MPI &mdash; for running multiple MCMC chains simultaneously using twalk, or increasing acceptance ratio during nested sampling
-* CFitsio library &mdash; for reading and writing FITS files
+* CFITSIO library &mdash; for reading and writing FITS files
 * MUMPS package &mdash; for sparse matrix inversion in pixel image modeling (often painful to install however)
 * UMFPACK &mdash; alternative to MUMPS; much easier to install but not quite as fast or parallelized